ITsPorky/Character-Generation-API/README.md

 ## Source Files

 All SOurce files are within the `src` directory. `src` contains the files responsible for the generation, drawing and utils of the API.

+# Dungeon-Cards / The Land of Zenethia

+A RPG based Character generator with stats, general information, weapons, abilities and with a 32x32 pixel sprite portrait.

+## Lore

+### Pre-Pre Lore

+Before the War:

+### Pre Lore

+The War:

+### Current Lore

+After the War:

+## Lands

+There are 3 main Isles, consisting of 2 Upper Isles and the Lower Isle.

+### Upper Isles:

+North West Isle: Zenaria or Xanaria
+North East Isle: Zenethia or Xanethia

+### Lower Isle:

+South Isle: Zarkus

+# Ideas and Thoughts for the Project

+## To Do List/ Features to implement:

+- Finish all assets for characters.
+- Assign a random general abilities for each character.
+- Assign a random ability to each weapon.

+## Completed Features:

+- Random Character Stats.
+- Random Character General Information.
+- First Names Based on Sex.
+- Random Pixel Weapon Generation.
+- Weapons based on class.
+- Weapon information outlined with bronze, silver, gold, purple, based on rarity.
+- Card is given a rarity trim determined by the characters stats.
+- Random Pixel Character Generation.
+- Random Character Names.
+- Random weapon modifier.
+- Random Armor pieces (Head, Chest, Legs) which gives random armor class (AC).
+- Randomisied Abilities (maybe acility stats random).(Removed)
+- Canvas image can be scaled by adding a scale to the url (/[scale]x.png).
+- JSON file reader for
+  all random content.
+- Characters are saved and written to characters.json for later use.

+## Elemental Table (Maybe?)

+- Fire > Earth
+- Fire < Water
+- Fire

+## Game Idea

+- Randomly genegated tilsets placed together with random enemy placements and loot chest placed at the end.

+- Community hub area